sjinks/qt_eventdispatcher_libevent/README.md

 * very fast :-)
 * compatibility with Qt4 and Qt 5
 * does not use any private Qt headers
-* passes Qt 5 event dispatcher, event loop, timer and socket notifier tests
+* passes Qt4 and Qt 5 event dispatcher, event loop, timer and socket notifier tests

 **Unsupported features**
 * `QSocketNotifier::Exception` (libevent offers no support for this)